Blackfell/blackfell.github.io/_posts/2019-10-20-Mr-Robot-Walkthrough.md

   include figure
   image_path="/assets/images/posts/mr_robot/shell_caught.jpg"
   alt="Reverse shell caught"
   caption="Even though the plugin suffered a fatal error, it seems that the shell was able to run before this happened.
-A directory listing and whoami command tell us we're in teh root diretory as the user *'daemon'*"
+A directory listing and whoami command tell us we're in the root directory as the user *'daemon'*"
 %}

 We have shell, but why?
 I think this is probably because the shell tries to daemonise itself and if successful, the daemon would have continued to run once the parent plugin crashed.